aao-oban/Tadmin/README.md

 Currently, the Tadmin allows the following functions to be carried out without the need to be an Admin or Playeradmin:

 - change server map
+- Select the AI DIFFICULTY in coop maps
 - enable or disable cheats
 - set the duration of the game
 - set the number of rounds per game